-- Continuous captures data, displays it and then re-arms the trigger so that another data capture occurs automatically.
+- 1. Continuous captures data, displays it and then re-arms the trigger so that another data capture occurs automatically.
 This process will continue until it is manually stopped. - 2.
 Single allows the trigger event to occur once and then ends the process.
 The trigger must be armed again for another data capture to occur.
 Buffer Trigger Position

 To view an event, buffer trigger position setting allows you to adjust where in buffered data the trigger occurs.
 If this value is 0, then all the data will be buffered after the trigger occurred.
-If this value is 50, then half the data will be buffered before and half will be buffered after the trigger occurred.
+If this value is 50, then half the data will be buffered after the trigger occurred.
+If this value is 100, then all the data will be buffered after the trigger occurred.
 If this value is 100, then all the data will be buffered before the trigger occurred.